resilar/crchack/README.md

 baadf00d
 ```

+Obtaining the target checksum is impossible given an insufficient number of
-In general, the user should provide **at least** *w* bits where *w* is the width
+mutable bits.
+In general, the user should provide at least *w* bits where *w* is
-of the CRC register, e.g., 32 for CRC-32.
-Obtaining the desired checksum is
+the width of the CRC register, e.g., 32 bits for CRC-32.
-impossible if an insufficient number of mutable bits is given.
-In practice, a
-few bits more than *w* tends to be enough if the bits are non-contiguous.

 # CRC algorithms